-- ensure children change home reading books regularly using class book corners or library - check books are 95-100% decodable - monitor home reading journals and record in them weekly - monitor and record in home journals daily for the lowest 20% and/or those working below ARE - keep a record and monitor children's borrowing habits
+- ensure children change home reading books regularly using class book corners or library

+- check books are 95-100% decodable

+- monitor home reading journals

+- support children to make book choices

+- keep a record and monitor children's borrowing habit

-Children are not restricted to choosing books from a colour book band but levelled books are clearly marked and available in the library to share with children and support choosing.
+Children are not restricted to choosing books from a colour book band.
+Children choose books from an age appropriate selection and levelled books are clearly marked and available in the library to share with children and support choosing.